 Immunity has been a hot topic this year, and for good reason.
-With the COVID-19 pandemic, staying healthy and boosting the immune system has perhaps never been on people's minds more.
-What’s more, people are coming to realize and believe that building a strong immune system is something that should be prioritized at all times of the year, and not just during a pandemic.
+With the Covid-19 pandemic, staying healthy and boosting the immune system has perhaps never been on people's minds more.
+What’s more, people are coming to realize that building a strong immune system is something that should be prioritized at all times of the year, and not just during a pandemic.

 There are many methods and beliefs about strengthening the immune system.
 Among them is the topic of gut health, and it’s role in immunity.
 More specifically, the method by which probiotics may help support the immune system has also been highly researched.